 To better understand your prognosis, talk to your team of medical experts.

-Effect of high-risk prostate cancer on the quality of life.
+Any kind of cancer negatively affects the quality of life.

 In high-risk prostate cancer patients, symptoms may impact one’s sex life.
 Due to incontinence, people with this disease may also feel uncomfortable in social situations.
 However, treatment procedures, like radiation therapy, also have a negative impact on the social, emotional and financial aspects of a patient’s life.